feast-ecmlpkdd/feast-ecmlpkdd.github.io/pages/cfp.md

 ## Workshop format
 FEAST is a full-day workshop, featuring:
-* 2 - 4  keynote talks with a mix from industry, government and academia.
+* a keynote talk from from either industry, government or academia.
 * Spotlight presentations
 * Contributed presentations
 * A poster session